Munitions

 Cluster-munition warhead

 Cluster-munition warheads are missile payloads that open in flight and disperse multiple submunitions over a wide area instead of delivering a single unitary blast.
-In the Israel-Iran Conflict, Israeli reporting described Iranian ballistic missiles using cluster-munition warheads, making the payload a notable example of area-effect strike equipment in the 2025 exchange.
+Iranian ballistic-missile use of the payload was reported during the 2025 Israel-Iran Conflict and again in the 2026 Iran War, where monitors emphasized both the wide-area effect and the uncertainty around exact missile models.

 Iran